 - had input into the development of the study documents and set up of the study (in particular the sourcing, packaging, and labelling of IMP(s)).

 expected to specify which reviewer(s) have been selected when registering your

 application for self-managed review.
 You will need to send your completed

-review to us in order to gain confirmation of Pharmacy Assurance.
-If you have reviewers that you prefer to use at your trust/health board who are not currently registered with us, please encourage them to register as reviewers with us.
+review to us for confirmation of Pharmacy Assurance.
+If you have reviewers that you prefer to use at your trust/health board but who are not currently registered with us, please encourage them to register as reviewers with us.
 More information is available on our reviewer registration page.

 What will the timelines for review be?

-We are testing a timeline for HRA-managed studies of 30 calendar days.
-As studies come in and are reviewed, we are collecting metrics in order to make a detailed assessment of the period of time Pharmacy Assurance takes.
+During the roll out phase we are testing a timeline for HRA-managed studies of 30 calendar days.
+As studies come in and are reviewed, we collect data about the actual time taken for Pharmacy Assurance and may adjust timelines in the future.

-Feedback that has been provided from both commercial and non-commercial sponsors has shown that the process is making a positive impact upon the speed and ease at which sites can begin setting up prior to the start of a study.
+Feedback from both commercial and non-commercial sponsors has shown that the process makes site set up quicker and easier prior to the start of a study.